-Professor of ecology who develops mathemathical models for describing and understanding the dynamics of aquatic ecosystems
+Professor of ecology who develops mathematical models for describing and understanding the dynamics of aquatic ecosystems

 My research and teaching use mathematical modeling as a tool for describing and understanding the dynamics of aquatic ecosystems.
-My administrative responsibilities include being final examiner for the PhD education at my department, chair of the steering board of Umeå Marince Science Centre (UMSC), and member of the steering group of the Integrated Science Lab (IceLab).
+My administrative responsibilities include being final examiner for the PhD education at my department, chair of the advisory council of Umeå Marince Science Centre (UMSC), and member of the steering group of the Integrated Science Lab (IceLab).

 I am interested in how environmental factors and the presence/absence of certain organisms drive and constrain consumer-resource interactions and the resulting ecosystem dynamics.
 The studied environmental factors include nutrient and light supply, turbulent mixing, and water temperature in lakes, as well as physical transport processes and disturbances in streams.
 Study organisms include planktonic and benthic algae, bacteria, protists, planktonic microinvertebrates, benthic macroinvertebrates, fish, and water birds.